The easydivorce Process

 Download from your personal account on our website the letter you need to send your completed and notarised application form to the appropriate Sheriff Court.
-You will also need to send a cheque for the court fee which is currently £107.
-The court fee of £107 is valid until 31st March 2015, if you are submitting your application to court after this date please be aware that it is likely that the court fee will have increased – please contact us for confirmation of the new fee.
+You will also need to send a cheque for the court fee which is currently £111.
+The court fee of £111 will be valid until 31st March 2016.
+From 1st April 2016 the fee will be £113 and from 1st April 2017 the fee will be £115.
+If you are sending a cheque this should be made payable to The Scottish Courts and Tribunals Service.

 Wait For Your Divorce Certificate From The Courts

 Your application will be processed by the court.
 Usually this takes six to eight weeks.
 The court must send a copy of the application to your spouse.
 In most cases this will be done by recorded delivery letter.
 However, in a few cases, if the application is returned by Royal Mail, Sheriff Officers will need to serve the application and the court will charge you an administrative fee of around £11.
 In addition you will have to pay the Sheriff Officers fees.
 You can avoid this by alerting your spouse to the recorded delivery letter so that it is signed for.
 Once the application has been served on your spouse, provided that your spouse has not objected to divorce being granted, the court will issue your certificate of divorce and send it to you at your home address.